schoolofcities/urban-data-storytelling/urban-data-storytelling/urban-data-storytelling-importance/urban-data-storytelling-importance.md

 10. *Query, process, and analyze your data.* Now is the time to dig into your dataset to understand and uncover trends, patterns, and findings for your story.
 Using spreadsheet software, geographic information system (GIS) software, and/or coding, start cleaning, querying, and processing your data.
 Explore your data by creating basic summary statistics, pivot tables, maps, etc. Identify the key findings from your data.

-11. *Create data visualizations.* Now that you have analyzed your data and decided what findings you want to highlight, create your data visualizations (charts and/or maps) and apply the principles of effective data visualization (uncluttered visuals, cohesive colors and fonts, etc.)
+11. *Create data visualizations.* Now that you have analyzed your data and decided what findings you want to highlight, create your data visualizations (charts and/or maps) and apply the principles of effective data visualization (uncluttered visuals, cohesive colors and fonts, etc.).

     - Create non-spatial data visualizations